marcdotson/asc-training/README.md

 click on the files you want to **commit** and click commit.
 Think of a **commit** as saving a snapshot of all of the changes you’ve made across these files all at once.
 Include a clear commit message.
-You’ll do this fairly frequently for your local repo, possibly just **amending** the same commit each time.
+You’ll do this fairly frequently for your local repo.

 Eventually you’ll be ready for other people to have access to your changes on the remote repo.
 To do this, you’ll click on the green up